discordjs/guide/guide/popular-topics/permissions.md

 ### Syncing with a category

-If the permission overwrites on a channel under a category match with the parent (category) the channel is considered to be synchronized.
+If the permission overwrites on a channel under a category match with the parent (category), it is considered synchronized.
 This means that any changes in the categories overwrites will now also change the channels overwrites.
-Changing the child channels overwrites will not effect the parent.
+Changing the child channels overwrites will not affect the parent.

-To easily synchronize permissions with the parent channel you can call the `.lockPermissions()` method on the respective child channel.
+To easily synchronize permissions with the parent channel, you can call the `.lockPermissions()` method on the respective child channel.

 ```js
 if (!channel.parent) {